Written in April 2020….at the start of the first lockdown

 Figure 3 Range of CO2 emission by vehicle and fuel types (2014) EU

 Worth a look my earlier Car blog[v] and a recent presentation I gave in Bielefeld at a Smart Mobility Symposium[vi].
+Post script: my March 2021 blog on the issue of cars and climate change.

 If we look at the CCR as an example, there are about 740k working residents in the region[vii].
 Of these, 260k work in Cardiff, a net 25k leave the region for work, with over 450k working outside Cardiff (not everyone works in Cardiff!).
 Nonetheless 100k people commute into Cardiff (by far the highest in the region), 35k into Newport with about 100k commuting into the other 8 local authorities.
 The issue we face is not these absolute numbers, but the fact that most (not all) of the commuting movement occurs in 2 to 3-hour periods twice a day, every day, 5 days a week! …and 70~80% of that movement by car!
 And to note (following my post script above) not all of those jobs can be undertaken remotely or at home!